Aldaviva/RaspberryPiDotnetRepository/Readme.md

 #### Latest version
 This will install the latest .NET version, regardless of whether it is an LTS or STS release.
 It will upgrade to greater major and minor versions, including new STS versions.
 It will never install previews or release candidates.

 For example, if you `apt install dotnet-runtime-latest` in March 2024, it will install .NET Runtime 8.
-Later, if you run `apt upgrade` in December 2024, .NET 9 will have been released, so it will install .NET Runtime 9.
+Later, if you run `apt full-upgrade` in December 2024, .NET 9 will have been released, so it will install .NET Runtime 9.

 |Installation|Package name|Purpose|Also auto-installs|
 |-|-|-|-|